lvzon/sustainsubstance/content/better-stories/matters-of-complexity.md

 This yielded further insights into all kinds of mechanical laws, but also into the role of energy, including the behaviour of heat, electricity, magnetism and light.
 Increasingly, nature was seen as something that could and *should* be controlled and improved for the benefit of humans.
 The forests of Europe were turned into artificial monocultures, optimised for the greatest yield of wood.
-In the 20th century, the efficiency of factories was maximised according to the "rational" principles of ["scientific management"](https://en.wikipedia.org/wiki/Scientific_management) devised by Frederick Taylor and others.
+In the 20th century, the efficiency of factories was maximised according to the "rational" principles of ["scientific management"](https://en.wikipedia.org/wiki/Scientific_management) devised by Frederick Taylor and others.[^taylorism]
 Buildings and cities were reimagined as "machines for living and working" by the architects and designers of [CIAM](https://en.wikipedia.org/wiki/Congr%C3%A8s_Internationaux_d%27Architecture_Moderne), the International Congresses of Modern Architecture.
 Much of agriculture was also modelled after the ideal of the factory, which was based on mechanisation, standardisation, scale and control.
 The aim was to replace the seeming chaos of nature by the efficiency of the factory, in order to increase the production and predictability of food, vegetable oil and fibre.
 This also resulted in driving down their cost.